BadrChoubai/CS1/Minis/minis-specifications.md

 (double) value1 / value2.

 - On the restaurant bill program, also add in 7% tax.
 Calculate tax on the initial bill (not including the tip); calculate the tip on the initial bill (not including the tax).
 Add a line of output giving the tax amount.

+## Deliverables

+- one cover letter
+- output screen shots: two sample runs for each program; use cut and paste from the output.
+- source code (three .java classes)
+- two test cases for the restaurant program, on the example test plan sheet (from Moodle)